 Britain’s role in saving the Planet

 Furthermore, since Britain was the country to introduce industrialisation to the world, I believe it should also play a major leadership role in finding ways to reduce the damaging effects of carbon emissions and other pollutants (methane, chlorofluorocarbons, nitrous oxide, black carbon particulates, nuclear materials) produced by industrial economies.
-And, in a similar vein, perhaps the responsibility of clearing up space junk should rest with the space-pioneering countries, America and Russia and, to a lesser extent, Europe.
+And, in a similar vein, perhaps the responsibility of clearing up space junk should rest with the space-pioneering countries, America, China and Russia and, to a lesser extent, Europe.